Geuthur/EVE-Alert-Opensource/README.md

 ### Install Python<a name="step2"></a>

-You need Python for <a name="step3">Step 3</a>
+You need Python for <a href="#step3">Step 3</a>
 Here is a Guide to install Python

 Windows User:

-you need to install Python you can download it from [Python Download](https://www.python.org/downloads/)
+Install `Python` you can download it from [Python Download](https://www.python.org/downloads/)

 Linux User:

+On Linux Python is automaticly installed you can update it with

 ```bash
 sudo apt update